 A third mark of faith would be taking time for people.
 One of the best memories I have of my Grandpa Huff is that as I prepared to go to my first year of Boy Scout Camp I really wanted my Grandpa to go with me.
 He came up to Iowa from Kansas to spend a week with me at Boy Scout camp.
 His willingness to do that meant a lot to me.
 I am so thankful that even thought traveling was difficult for him that he made the trip to Austin for the wedding last summer.
 Being a person of faith requires making time for people in the busy and hectic schedules we call life.

 I am saddened my the passing of my Grandpa, but I also have hope.
 During my time of reflecting on the life of my Grandpa Huff God gave me an image of Grandpa in his garden.
 This image caused the tears that had been welling up in my eyes to come streaming down my cheeks.

 My Heavenly Father is a Gardener.
 When the earth was wild and untamed God parceled out a section of land, irrigated it with four rivers, and planted a garden.
-God then created man to care for that garden, to be a good steward of what He had created.
-While we have not done a very good job at it God's promise is that He will make all things new.
+God then created people to care for that garden, to be good stewards of what He had created.
+While we have not done a very good job at caring for creation, God has promised is that He will make all things new.

 Grandpa Huff was a gardener and at the resurrection he will be placed in the glorious new heaven and new earth to act as a steward and a caretaker.
 As beautiful as his garden was it will be nothing compared to what it will be.
 Even now I can picture him at work in the great magnificent garden God has prepared for him.
 Part of my hope is to work side by side with him in that wonderful place.